 I even got to meet Ben afterwards.
-When the show ended a crowd formed around him, but when it moulded into a line, I found myself near the front.
+When the show ended a crowd formed around him, but when it transitioned into a line, I found myself near the front.
 I’m not typically good at meeting people, let alone people I admire.
 I quickly shot out my praises, asked for a picture, and thanked Ben with a big smile.
 Infused with happiness, as I approached the exit I decided I wanted to buy a T-shirt.
 I didn’t actually own any band merchandise, but I had listened to Ben for years, both as part of Radical Face and Electric President.
-I loved the crow design and wanted to support one of my all time-favourites.
+I loved the design and wanted to support one of my all-time favourites.

 I didn’t have any money with me, so I left to go to a cash point.
 When I returned no more than five minutes later, I was blocked from going back into the venue by a doorman who had materialised in front of the entrance.
 Sadly, he was one of those pathetically authoritative types.
 No matter our plea, he was having none of it.
 I showed him my ticket and explained I only wanted to go back inside to buy a T-shirt, but this elicited little more than a shrug from him.